 “My upper body is way stronger.
 Pull-ups are now not a problem.
 I can do muscle ups.
 [Lifting has] vastly improved my overall strength and conditioning.
 I couldn’t run a half marathon today the way I did five years ago but, from an overall fitness standpoint, I’m in much better shape.”

-Holland also helps others get in better shape, as he started coaching about four years ago.
+Holland also helps others get in better shape, as he started coaching about five years ago.
 He owns his CrossFit Level 1 and Level 2 certifications and is typically at the gym six days a week.

 “As the challenge has grown, the people and the age groups are meeting it.
 So, it’s definitely going to be interesting to see in 10 or 15 years, you look at people like Ron Ortiz and some of these guys who are in their 50s and seeing what they can do.
-I might live long enough to see what Rich Froning can do as a 60 year old.
+I might live long enough to see what Rich Froning can do as a 60 year-old.
 Who knows?”